White Croats: Middle Ages

-In the Hebrew book Josippon (10th century) are listed four Slavic ethnic names from Venice to Saxony; Mwr.wh (Moravians), Krw.tj (Croats), Swrbjn (Sorbs), Lwcnj (Lučané or Lusatians).
-Since the Croats are placed between Moravians and Serbs it identified the Croatian realm with the Duchy of Bohemia.

 Nestor described how many East Slavic tribes of "...the Polyanians, the Derevlians, the Severians, the Radimichians, and the Croats lived at peace".
-In 904–907, "Leaving Igor (914–945) in Kiev, Oleg (879–912) attacked the Greeks.
+In 904–907, "Leaving Igor (914–945) in Kyiv, Oleg (879–912) attacked the Greeks.
 He took with him a multitude of Varangians, Slavs, Chuds, Krivichians, Merians, Polyanians, Severians, Derevlians, Radimichians, Croats, Dulebians, and Tivercians, who are pagans.
 All these tribes are known as Great Scythia by the Greeks.
 With this entire force, Oleg sallied forth by horse and by ship, and the number of his vessels was two thousand".
 The list indicates that the closest tribal neighbours were Dulebes-Volhynians, The fact no Lechitic tribe was part of Oleg's conquest it is more probable that those Croats were located on river Dniester rather than Vistula.
 After Vladimir the Great (980–1015) conquered several Slavic tribes and cities to the West, in 992 he "attacked the Croats.
 When he had returned from the Croatian War, the Pechenegs arrived on the opposite side of the Dnieper".
 Since then those Croats became part of Kievan Rus and are not mentioned anymore in that territory.
 It seems that Croatian tribes who lived in the area of Bukovina and Galicia got conquered because had too many large tribal capitals with local lords who probably didn't act in a centralized and nationalized manner (polycentric proto-state), were pressured by Bohemian, Polish and Hungarian principalities, while were attacked by Kievan Rus' because inhibited Rus' free access to the Vistula valley trade route, and did not want to submit to Kievan centralism and accept Christianity.
+It is considered that in 991 was held a Christian mission and foundation of the bishopric seat of Volodymyr, but local political and religious separatism caused his punitive war next year (slowing down Christianization of the lands, which became widespread only in the 11th century).
 After the attack on Croats and Polish marches, Rurikids expanded their realm on the Croatian territory which would be known as Principality of Peremyshl, Terebovlia, Zvenyhorod and eventually Principality of Halych.
-It is considered that Croatian nobility probably survived and retained local influence, becoming the core of the Galician nobility, who continued to control routes, trade with salt and livestock among others, but also with internal nationalization oppose Kiev.
+It is considered that Croatian nobility probably survived and retained local influence, becoming the core of the Galician nobility, who continued to control routes, trade with salt and livestock among others, but also with internal nationalization oppose Kyiv.